Texas Dog Bite Laws

 Even if a dog does one of these things, though, it won't be designated as dangerous if:

-• The incident occurred inside the secure enclosure where the dog is usually kept, or
+• the incident occurred inside the secure enclosure where the dog is usually kept, or

 • the dog was provoked.

-Defenses to a Texas Dog Bite Claim
+Defenses to a Texas Dog-Bite Claim

-Whether you've been hurt by someone's dog, or someone is accusing your pet of an attack, it's important to know the basics of how the law deals with dog bites and other injuries caused by pets.
-You can read more about how comparative negligence works in dog bite cases, and about the factors that go into deciding when owners are responsible for the actions of their pets.
-Or, if you have questions about how Texas' dog bite laws applies to your specific situation, consider reaching out to an attorney in Texas with experience handling animal cases.
+Whether you've been hurt by someone's dog or someone is accusing your pet of an attack, it's important to know the basics of how the law deals with dog bites and other injuries caused by pets.
+You can read more about how comparative negligence works in dog-bite cases, and about the factors that go into deciding when owners are responsible for the actions of their pets.

 Make the Most of Your Claim